 Tax & Accounting for Expats in Birmingham

-Employees and businesses are required to lodge a tax return while in the Birmingham.
+You’ll automatically become a tax resident in Birmingham if you spend at least 183 days in the current tax year or your main home is in the UK.
+Once you become a UK resident you’ll be taxed on your worldwide income.
+Employees and businesses are required to lodge a tax return while in Birmingham.
 The tax year runs from 6 April to 5 April.

 Key tax & accounting tips you should know as an expat in Birmingham